-And if your site can address each one or these issues correctly it will become a fully-functioning sales and marketing TOOL - a SYSTEM - that will be designed to prequalify visitors and convert them from total stranger to prospect and possible client.
+Your site, as a fully-functioning sales and marketing TOOL, will become a SYSTEM designed to prequalify visitors and convert them from total stranger to prospect and possible client.

 YOUR IDEAL CLIENT QUESTIONNAIRE

 - 1. Who is your ideal client (describe them, be specific)? - 2.
 What do they want/need i.e. what keeps them up at night? - 3.
 What are THEIR values what do they consider important? - 4.
 How do they describe THEIR needs and wants what language do they use with other people like themselves? - 5.
 Where are they? - 6.
 Are they easy to find? - 7.
 Why should they choose to do business with you versus any and every other options available to them? - 8.
 How will you showcase your expertise to them? - 9.
 What will you consider as a successful outcome of marketing to your ideal client? - 10.
 What "steps" must he or she go through in order to be considered a qualified lead for your agency?